 - The Google Tag Manager Data Layer is essential for advanced event tracking; without it, much tracking would not be possible.

-- Starting with Data Layer can be challenging, but by starting small and practicing, your skills improve.
+- Starting with the Data Layer can be challenging, but by starting small and practicing, your skills improve.

 - TAGGRS offers specific plugins and addons for various CMS platforms to facilitate the implementation of a Data Layer.

-- For effective setup, it is essential to thoroughly test your Data Layer, Variables and Triggers in Preview Mode.
+- For effective setup, it is essential to thoroughly test your Data Layer, variables and triggers in Preview Mode.

 Before you begin